-Tonight, CBS will air the 2017 Victoria’s Secret show, which was filmed one week ago in the Mercedes-Benz arena in Shanghai — the first time the show will have happened in China.
+Tonight, CBS will air the 2017 Victoria’s Secret show, which was filmed one week ago in the Mercedes-Benz arena in Shanghai — the first time the show has happened in China.
 Harry Styles and Miguel performed.
 Lais Ribeiro wore the $2 million Fantasy Bra.
 Elsa Hosk stepped out in 275,000 Swarovski crystals, and Ming Xi became the first model to fall during a Victoria’s Secret show in more than 15 years.

 If you’re one of the many, many people who’ve seen the show on a screen (an astounding 1.4 billion saw the 2016 show across 192 countries — that’s 19% of the world’s population), you might think that this was a blockbuster entree into what is predicted to be a $33 billion Chinese lingerie market.
-Backstage, models gave breathless interviews about what it meant to be in China: “We traveled so far to be here in Shanghai, and [we’re] so grateful to be able to do the show here,” said Hosk.
+Backstage, models gave breathless interviews about what it meant to be in China: “We travelled so far to be here in Shanghai, and [we’re] so grateful to be able to do the show here,” said Hosk.
 “This is the first time I’m walking the Victoria’s Secret show in my home country.
 I feel very proud of my country, and very appreciative that Victoria’s Secret finally landed here,” said Chinese model Liu Wen.

-But having watched the show unfold in person for the first time as a guest and not a viewer (not to mention, experiencing the thrill that comes with seeing a brand I grew up with celebrated in the country I was born in), I realized that there was a gap in reality: It was obvious that what was supposed to have been the culmination of a years-long partnership between an American brand and the Chinese government was less smooth than it will ultimately appear on television.
+But having watched the show unfold in person for the first time as a guest and not a viewer (not to mention, experiencing the thrill that comes with seeing a brand I grew up with celebrated in the country I was born in), I realised that there was a gap in reality: It was obvious that what was supposed to have been the culmination of a years-long partnership between an American brand and the Chinese government was less smooth than it will ultimately appear on television.

 For one thing, the main performer, Katy Perry, had her visa denied days before the show, and needed to be replaced in the 11th hour.
 Then the same thing happened to model Gigi Hadid.
-Gossip items and rumors about red tape, delayed tickets, and internet firewalls began plaguing the show days before it was supposed to happen.
+Gossip items and rumours about red tape, delayed tickets, and internet firewalls began plaguing the show days before it was supposed to happen.
 Immediately after the last model left the catwalk, media in both China and the United States began picking apart the cultural messages stitched within the costumes.
 All that drama proved how difficult it has been for Victoria’s Secret to straddle two countries with widely divergent norms, from what modern female sexuality looks like to how government should interact with business.

 It wasn’t always this complicated.
 When Victoria’s Secret first announced its plans in March of this year to take its signature show to Shanghai, there was a flurry of excitement.
 Hosting an event in China is a fashion trend in its own right, and Victoria’s Secret has followed a long queue of Western brands — like Dolce & Gabbana, Fendi, Louis Vuitton — that have all staged fashion shows there in recent years.
 But in many ways, Victoria’s Secret’s debut would be much more strategic.
 The show, a powerful marketing tool, intentionally coincided with a rash of store openings across the country.
 But, like many other Western brands that have attempted to take advantage of China’s emerging spending capabilities, Victoria’s Secret may have assumed that Chinese markets play by the same rules that businesses do back home.
 It became clear that was not the case.